approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

     * This may slightly improve build speeds.
 * It may occasionally [provide workarounds to bugs](https://github.com/approvals/ApprovalTests.cpp/issues/90).

-## Scenarios when using ApprovalTests.cpp
+## Scenarios when using Approval Tests

 ### Context